silentorb/software-production/production-roles.md

 ## When

 * Project managers plan for future development and generate reports to analyze past development
-* Product managers define priorities (Not shown in diagram)
+* Product managers manage priorities (Not shown in diagram)